module Memcache:Memcache support for OCaml. Based on it's text protocol.sig..end

 means some sort of server error prevents the server from carrying

-is a human-readable error string.
+out the command. error is a human-readable error string.
 In cases

 of severe server errors, which make it impossible to continue